Get

 Image Credit: Anke van Wyk, Shutterstock

-If your canine is commonly getting stressed out, it may be time to visit a vet.
-Your vet can prescribe medication to dogs with serious anxiety issues.
-If your dog’s stress is due to pain or a medical condition, your vet can treat that, as well.
-There are many steps that your vet can take to make your canine calm down and relax more often.
+If your canine is commonly getting stressed out, it may be time to consult a vet.
+The vet can prescribe medication to dogs with serious anxiety issues.
+If your dog’s stress is due to pain or a medical condition, the vet can treat that, as well.
+There are many steps that the vet can take to make your canine calm down and relax more often.
 Sometimes, targeted medication is the way to go.
 However, very high-strung dogs may benefit from calming supplements or sprays, or simply from some focused behavioral training.

 If you need to speak with a vet but can't get to one, head over to PangoVet.
 It's an online service where you can talk to a vet online and get the personalized advice you need for your pet — all at an affordable price!